Rippledoc

 John Gabriele

-Rippledoc is a command-line program that uses Pandoc to generate easily-navigable HTML from a bunch of Markdown-formatted text files (it ripples down into subdirectories looking for .md files).
+Rippledoc is a python script that uses Pandoc to generate easily-navigable HTML from a bunch of Markdown-formatted text files (it ripples down into subdirectories looking for .md files, generating corresponding html files from them).

 index.md